Search for spatial coincidence between magnetars and IceCube detected neutrinos

-The background PDF can be obtained from the solid angle within the declination band ($\delta$) of $\pm 5^{\circ}$ around each magnetar, and is given as follows~\cite{Montaruli}:
+The background PDF can therefore be obtained from the solid angle within the declination band ($\delta$) of $\pm 5^{\circ}$ around each magnetar, and is given as follows~\cite{Pasumarti,Li22,Montaruli}:

+Note that 99\% of neutrino events in the 10 year muon track data have angular reconstruction error $<5^{\circ}$.
+Therefore, in order to be conservative we chose a declination band of $ \pm 5^{\circ}$ so as to account for the angular reconstruction error of most of the detected neutrino-induced muons.
+In one of our previous works involving searches for neutrinos from pulsars, we have also confirmed that the results do not drastically change with other similar choices of declination bands such as $3^{\circ}$, $4^{\circ}$~\cite{Pasumarti2}.

-\rthis{Note that the standard IceCube analysis also uses an additional PDF which takes into account the neutrino energy~\cite{Icecubeptsource}.
-However the public IceCube muon dataset only contains the neutrino energy and it is not trivial to reconstruct the energy based PDF using the smearing matrix provided along with the public data and theorefore this is usually ignored in all other point source searches with the public IceCube data~\cite{Kamionkowski,Hooper,Pasumarti,Laha,Li22,LuoZhang,Zhang21}.} Now to ascertain the significance of the signal, we define the test statistics ($TS$) as follows:
+Now to ascertain the significance of the signal, we define the test statistics (TS) as follows:

+where $\hat{n}_s$ corresponds to the value of $n_s$ which maximizes $\mathcal{L} (n_s)$.
+The probability distribution function of TS is given by the superposition of $\delta$ function and a $\chi^2$ distribution, due to the fact that the fit parameters $n_s \geq 0$ is bounded~\cite{Wolf,Mattox96,Cowan11,Chernoff}.
+Therefore, for the null hypothesis, TS behaves asymptotically like a half-$\chi^2$ distribution for one degree of freedom ($\frac{1}{2} \delta (x)+ \frac{1}{2} \chi^2$) due to a modification of Wilk's theorem~\cite{Chernoff,Mattox96,Cowan11}.
+To evaluate the significance, the $p$-value can be obtained from half the value of the survival function (or the complementary cumulative distribution function) for the chi-square distribution with one degree of freedom, evaluated at TS~\cite{Chernoff,Mattox96,Cowan11}.
+The detection significance (or $Z$-score) can therefore be approximated as $\sqrt{TS}$~\cite{Mattox96,Cowan11}.
+For a statistically significant detection corresponding to $>5\sigma$ detection, TS must be $> 25$.
+We shall also independently check the distribution of TS for the null hypothesis in Section~\ref{sec:results}.